Matanuska-Susitna Borough, Alaska

 The borough is part of the Anchorage Metropolitan Statistical Area, along with the municipality of Anchorage on its south.

-The Mat-Su Borough is so designated because it contains the entire Matanuska and Susitna Rivers.
+The Mat-Su Borough is designated as so because it contains the entire Matanuska and Susitna Rivers.
 They empty into Cook Inlet, which is the southern border of the Mat-Su Borough.
 It is one of the few agricultural areas of Alaska.

 Geography

 The borough seat is Palmer, and the largest community is the census-designated place of Knik-Fairview, Alaska.

 As of the 2020 census, the population was 107,081, up from 88,995 in 2010.
 It is the fastest growing subdivision in Alaska.

 According to the United States Census Bureau, the borough has a total area of 25258 sqmi, of which 24608 sqmi is land and 650 sqmi (2.6%) is water.